Linuxfabrik/monitoring-plugins/README.md

 ## Python

-When running from source, almost all check plugins are happy with at least Python 3.6.
+When running from source, almost all check plugins are happy with Python 3.9+.
 All plugins define the `#!/usr/bin/env python3` shebang.

 ## Icons